giantswarm/docs/src/content/overview/introduction/_index.md

 ## Working with our customers

-We offer a product that lets you start easily with a total open-source production-ready platform, no vendor locking, and no commercial license.
-Our team will work with your engineers every day to build something that's tailor-made to meet the challenges of your business head-on.
-There is a common baseline that your security and governance team can trust on.
-Your specific requirements will be discussed and configured in collaboration with our subject matter experts.
-Good communication and support are key, which is exactly what we're good at.
-[Our customers endorse the collaborative effort to create a cloud-native developer platform](https://www.giantswarm.io/customers) together.
+Get started quickly with our fully open-source, production-ready platform – no vendor lock-in, no commercial license.
+Our team collaborates daily with your engineers to create a customized solution that tackles your unique business challenges head-on.
+We provide a trusted foundation for your security and governance teams, and our experts work closely with you to understand and configure your specific needs.
+We pride ourselves on excellent communication and support, which our customers consistently praise.
+[See how we've partnered with others to build successful cloud-native platforms](https://www.giantswarm.io/customers).

 At Giant Swarm, we take full responsibility for keeping the platform components healthy.
 We operate and monitor them on a continual basis and offer you upgrades and support.
 Even in cases where **your** application doesn't work as expected, we'll assist you to the best of our considerable abilities, until they do.